 Not all chips are the same.
 Backhome chips have a good track record of safety and reliability, which is not the case with all chips.
-Backhome also uses the national Petlog database which we find easy to contact and has an excellent out of hours service.
+Backhome uses the PETtrac database which we find easy to contact and has an excellent out of hours service.
 You also have the peace of mind of knowing that if you have any problems we will be here to help.

 Microchipping is a requirement if you wish to take your pet abroad under the PETS Travel Scheme.

-You can even buy cat flaps now that read your pet’s microchip and only let your own pet into the house – we use them for our own surgery cat Millie!
+You can even buy cat flaps now that read your pet’s microchip and only let your own pet into the house – we used them for our own surgery cat Millie!